Coma Pedrosa: Tourism

+The trek to the summit of Coma Pedrosa starts from a picnic area at the base of the Ribal Warefall at 1580 m.
+The Coma Pedrosa refuge and camping site, at an elevation 2272 m, is located near the l'Estany de les Truites (Trout Lake).
+The trail then leads to the Estany Negre (Black Lake), named on account of its colour.
+From Estany Negre to the summit, the trail is steep and rocky.

 In the Arinsal valley below the Coma Pedrosa, winter season offers skiing and snowboarding.
 The first ski lifts were installed in Arinsal in 1973.
 It is 10 km northwest of Andorra la Vella and 5 km northwest of Massana, providing a pleasant après-ski sight.
 At an elevation of 2260 m lies Refugi de Coma Pedrosa, a mountain hut.
 It was inaugurated in 1992.